mikeizbicki/ucr-cs100/tutorials/valgrind/README.md

 If we look at the ```HEAP SUMMARY``` section, we can see that our change worked and that for 1 allocation we have 1 free.

-We just looked at a very simple example that only has 6 lines of code, of course there will be more complicated programs and now I will demonstrate valgrind and memcheck with more complex programs.
+We just looked at a very simple example that only has 6 lines of code, of course there will be more complicated programs and now I will demonstrate valgrind and memcheck with more complex program, example2.cpp.

 More complex example
 --------------------